-1.4.
+- 1.4.
 Any behaviour in breach of this Code by employees may result in action under our disciplinary procedure.
 Such behaviour may constitute gross misconduct and, as such, may result in summary dismissal.
 The Governing Body will take a strict approach to serious breaches of this Code.

-1.5.
-Safeguarding and Child Protection School policy
+Some breaches may be considered low-level concerns which may be dealt with informally or formally under the disciplinary procedure. - 1.5.
+Safeguarding and Child Protection

-Adults have a duty to act in accordance with the Safeguarding and Child Protection School policy which is available from the school website and report any safeguarding, child protection, welfare or radicalisation concerns about a pupil to the Designated Safeguarding Lead.
+Adults have a duty to act in accordance with the Safeguarding and Child Protection policy which is available in school and on staff share to report any safeguarding, child protection, welfare or radicalisation concerns about a pupil to the Designated Safeguarding Lead.